 - 2 whole large eggs and 2 large egg whites

-- 2 tbsp vegan butter, melted and additional for cooking (I used this)
+- 2 tbsp butter or ghee, melted and additional for cooking

 - In a large mixing bowl combine the quinoa, flour, baking powder and sea salt.